STACKIT

 Incoming support cases are assessed according to their critical status, which results in different response times.

-SIT retains the right to downgrade in the critical level if STACKIT Cloud Services is available and the reason for the malfunction is in the customer’s area of responsibility.
+SIT retains the right to downgrade in the critical level if the STACKIT Cloud Service is available and the reason for the malfunction is in the customer’s area of responsibility.

 SIT points out that as part of the processing of a support case it may be necessary – depending on the customer matter – for SIT to access the customer’s STACKIT Cloud Services to be able to process the support case adequately.